mcfnord/hc/README.md

 You can also win by getting your king down the portal.

-## Handling pieces and moves

-Click any piece to see spots that can be impacted by any of its moves.

-To move a piece, click it, drag it to the destionation, and release it.

 ## Quirks you must deal with until I fix them

-You can move your pieces anywhere at any time.
-Don't do it during other player turns.

-It's up to you to assure the turn you choose is valid.

 To swap king and queen, move one piece to a neutral spot first.

-The "waiting for white to move" detail is probably wrong.
-You just have to know it's your turn, perhaps because your opponent told you.

 ## Differences from meatspace rules

-You can play the same game as you might play face-to-face, because the Possible Move Indicators are not _enforced_.

-Pawns have no special moves.
+A pawn that touches two other pawns can't be attacked.

 Reaching the opposite side of the board with a pawn has no special outcome.

 You can't add pieces (such as two-queen in the Olympia variant, or extra pawns in limbo as a handicap).